ArmoredTurtle/AFC-Klipper-Add-On/README.md

-# Automated Filament Changer (AFC) Klipper Add-on
+# Automated Filament Control (AFC) Klipper Add-on

-This Klipper plugin is for use on the Box Turtle Filament Changer.
-The Box Turtle is currently in an open beta.
+This Klipper plugin is for use with modern filament control systems such as BoxTurtle, NightOwl etc.

-More information can be found [here](https://github.com/ArmoredTurtle/BoxTurtle)
+More information about BoxTurtle can be found [here](https://github.com/ArmoredTurtle/BoxTurtle)

 Further information to include command references can be found in the [docs](./docs) folder.